UncleRus/esp-idf-lib/examples/ads130e08/default/README.md

 | `CONFIG_EXAMPLE_CS_GPIO` | GPIO number for `CS` | "5" for `esp32` |
 | `CONFIG_EXAMPLE_INT_GPIO` | GPIO number for `INT` | "26" for `esp32` |

+The driver was only tested in ESP32, but should also work on other ESP boards.

 ## Notes

 1. Please configure the SPI connections to ADS130E08 under `Example configuration` in `menuconfig`.